edinburgh-napier/set09121/labs/lab1/repo_setup.md

 sidebar: home_sidebar
 ---

-You will need git installed.
-You can use a git GUI (e.g sourcetree).
+You will need Git installed.
+You can use a Git GUI (e.g sourcetree).
 However I will work with and show the cmd-line commands.

 ### Create a repo
 When get onto move advanced topics, we will provide some code for you.
-For now you should create a blank git repo on you git host of choice ([Github](github.com), [BitBucket](bitbucket.org), or Napier's Gitlab: [gitgud.napier.ac.uk](gitgud.napier.ac.uk) )
+For now you should create a blank Git repo on you Git host of choice ([Github](github.com), [BitBucket](bitbucket.org), or Napier's Gitlab: [gitgud.napier.ac.uk](gitgud.napier.ac.uk) )

 For the rest of this process I'm assuming you are using GitHub.
 If you have not already created a GitHub account, create one and sign in.